+The Longest Night of Charlie Noon is a blend of gripping adventure, vibrant characters and scientific ideas; this is a book that would appeal to a wide range of readers.
 When Dizzy finds something unusual in the woods, he persuades Charlie to accompany him back to the site and see what they can find out.
 Filled with a mixture of excitement, intrigue, fear and nervous anticipation, they head back into the woods one day after school, shadowed by the toughest kid in school, Johnny Baines.
 But Johnny isn’t the only surprise they’ll encounter in the woods that night, and, before long, time and space begin to do some funny things.

 Throughout The Longest Night of Charlie Noon, a constant stream of shocks and surprises and twists and turns keep the reader on the edge of their seat.
-There are codes to crack and puzzles to solve and Dizzy and Charlie take it in turns to apply their respective expertise of the natural world and spy, detective and scouting books.
+There are codes to crack and puzzles to solve, and Dizzy and Charlie take it in turns to apply their respective expertise of the natural world and spy, detective and scouting books.
 But, as the night draws in, it becomes clear that there are forces quite beyond their existing realm of experience at play.
 Time begins to play tricks on them; boundaries between reality and imagination blur and they begin to fear they may never see another day dawn.

 And while the book is a cracking adventure story (with a well-pitched edge of horror), there is plenty to spark some deeper reflection and philosophical pondering too.
-Each of the characters provide a rich character study, who, both as individuals and as a group, evolve through the book, and emerge from the night with new understandings of themselves and each other.
-And there are some big scientific ideas too: What actually is time?
+Each of the characters provides a rich character study, who, both as individuals and as a group, evolve through the book, and emerge from the night with new understandings of themselves and each other.
+And there are some big scientific ideas too: What is time?
 What is meant by now?
 How long does now last?
 How do the past, the present and the future fit together?
 And how can we appreciate where and who we are right now?

-This book would make an excellent reading recommendation for individuals in upper junior years (as well as perhaps some advanced 9 year old readers) and would also make a brilliant book study.
+This book would make an excellent reading recommendation for individuals in upper junior years (as well as perhaps some advanced nine-year-old readers).
+It would also make a brilliant book study.
 Be sure to make plenty of time for personal response – there is much to be explored.

-Copyright: Just Imagine Story Centre Ltd 2012-2019.
+Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.